Skip to main content

 The Multi-touch cost per lead report gives you a calculated cost per lead for each of your Google Ads, Facebook, and Microsoft Advertising campaigns based on the attribution model of your choice.
-With this report, you can measure which campaigns, ad groups, keywords, and individual ads are driving the most cost-effective leads for your business.
+With this report, you can measure which campaigns, ad groups, keywords, and individual ads drive your business's most cost-effective leads.

 Getting started